Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Quantum zippers and conformal welding

 We will be interested in $\h_t$ modulo additive constant.
 Let us focus on the function $\h_t(z) - \h_t(y)$ for some fixed point $y \in \H$.
 By harmonicity, $\h_t(z)$ is equivalent to its mean value on a ball centered at $z$, and hence $\h_t(z) - \h_t(y)$ can be written as $(\h_t, \density)$ for a smooth, compactly supported $\density$ with mean zero.
 Thus $\h_t(z) - \h_t(y)$ is a Brownian motion when parameterized by $-E_t(\density)$, and the total amount of quadratic variation time elapsed as $t \to +\infty$ is at most $E_0(\density)$ almost surely.
 When $z$ is restricted to a bounded domain $D$ with closure in $\H$, we can define such a $\density$ for each $z$ so that the quantity $E_0(\density)$ is bounded uniformly in $z$.
 By Doob's inequality, this implies that $\sup_{t} |\h_t(z) - \h_t(y)|$ has a finite second moment, uniformly bounded for $z$ in $D$, and hence In fact, since $\h_t(z) - \h_t(y)$ converges almost surely for each $z$, the above shows that $\h_t(\cdot) - \h_t(y)$ restricted to $D$ is almost surely Cauchy in the space $L^2(D)$; since the $\h_t$ are harmonic on $D$, this implies that $\h_t$ almost surely converges uniformly (on each compact subset of $\H$, modulo additive constant) to a harmonic limit $\h_\infty$ as $t \to +\infty$.

 On the other hand, the maps $f_t$ clearly do not converge to a finite limit; the Loewner evolution shows that when $z \in \H$ is fixed, $f_t(z)$ cannot converge to any value except for $\infty$ as $t \to +\infty$.
 However, let us define $\hat f_t$ to be $a_t f_t + b_t$ where complex constants $a_t$ and $b_t$ are chosen for each $t$ so that $\hat f_t(i-1) = (i-1)$ and $\hat f_t(i+1) = i+1$.
 If $f_T$ is as in Figure \ref{reverseftfig}, then $\hat f_T$ would be as in Figure \ref{reverseftnormalizedfig}. \begin{proposition} The limit exists almost surely as an analytic map from $\H$ to $\C$.
-It conformally maps $\H$ to the complement, in $\C$, of a certain random path from $0$ to $\infty$. \end{proposition}
+It conformally maps $\H$ to the complement, in $\C$, of a certain random path from some finite starting point in $\C$ to $\infty$.
+(One may then translate the surface so that this starting point is the origin.) \end{proposition}

 \begin{proof} To establish the existence of this limit, we argue that each of the two terms on the RHS of converges almost surely (modulo additive constant) to a limit.
-We have already shown that the LHS has a limit, so it will suffice to show that $\h_0(f_t(z)) - \h_0(f_t(y))$ a.s.\ converges uniformly to zero (for $y,z \in D$).
+By \eqref{e.hatftlimit} the LHS has a limit, so it will suffice to show that $\h_0(f_t(z)) - \h_0(f_t(y))$ a.s.\ converges uniformly to zero (for $y,z \in D$).
 For contradiction, suppose otherwise.
 Then, for some fixed $C$, let $T_k$ be the first time after time $2^k$ for which there exist $y$ and $z$ in $D$ such that By assumption, we may choose $C$ so that with positive probability each of the $T_k$ is finite.
 In each case, we may assume $|f_T(z)| \geq |f_T(y)|$ so that \eqref{e.loggap} implies $|f_T(z)|/|f_T(y)| > 1+C$.

 Now, conditioned on $f_t$ up to such a time $T=T_k$, there is at least a constant $C_1$ probability that $\h_t(z) - \h_t(y)$ will change by at least some constant $C_2$ during the next $\min \{|f_T(y)|^2, |f_T(z)|^2\}$ units of capacity time after time $T$.
 By scaling, it is enough to observe that this is true when $|f_T(y)| < |f_T(z)|$ and $|f_T(y)| = 1$, which follows from the claim in the caption to Figure \ref{ftyftz}.